 For Akamai to improve, it needs to squeeze more profits from its growing revenue and consider ways to boost returns on equity.
 With the potential of the Internet, though, Akamai has plenty of room to strive toward perfection.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Google.
-Motley Fool newsletter services have recommended buying shares of Netflix and Google.
+Fool contributor Dan Caplinger has no positions in the stocks mentioned above.
+The Motley Fool owns shares of Netflix and Riverbed Technology.
+Motley Fool newsletter services recommend Akamai Technologies, Netflix, Rackspace Hosting, and Riverbed Technology.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.